cecileane/computingtools/pages/coursedescription.md

 Computing servers in Statistics are all Linux servers.
 These servers are accessible remotely, however.

-Students with a Windows machine have the following options:
+Students with a Windows machine have the following options, none of which are recommended nor supported:

 - buy an Intel-based [chromebook](http://www.google.com/chromebook/) running
   [Linux](https://github.com/dnschneid/crouton).